 We study molecular mechanisms of synaptic plasticity and sensory physiology by combining neurogenetics, electrophysiology, super-resolution microscopy and optogenetics.

 Functional nanoscopy of the synaptic active zone.
 Synapses are specialised intercellular contact sites, which serve as the communication link between neurons and their partner cells.
 At chemical synapses, calcium-ion influx triggers the fusion of transmitter-laden vesicles with the presynaptic membrane at a specific sub-cellular region termed the active zone.
 Transmitter substances released by this process then diffuse across the synaptic cleft and are sensed by postsynaptic receptors to convey signal transduction.
 A hallmark of synaptic transmission is its plasticity, which enables synapses to regulate complex brain processes by filtering, modifying, or integrating information.
-The details of active zone physiology and how its modulation contributes to synaptic plasticity are, however, barely understood.
+The details of active zone physiology and how its modulation contributes to synaptic plasticity are, however, far from understood.

 Postsynaptic glutamate receptor dynamics.
 Hebbian plasticity describes an activity-dependent change in synaptic strength that is input-specific and depends on correlated pre- and postsynaptic activity.
 Thus, Hebbian plasticity represents a powerful synaptic learning rule that provides an attractive subcellular mechanism for models of higher brain functions.

-Physiological role of aGPCR.
-Adhesion-type G protein-coupled receptors (aGPCR) form a large class of seven- transmembrane spanning (7TM) receptors involved in a number of critical developmental, immunological and neuronal processes (aGPCR consortium).
+Physiological role of aGPCRs.
+Adhesion-type G protein-coupled receptors (aGPCRs) form a large class of seven- transmembrane spanning (7TM) receptors involved in a number of critical developmental, immunological and neuronal processes (aGPCR consortium; Figure from Scholz et al., 2016).
 However, despite these wide-spread functions, aGPCRs are by far the most poorly understood 7TM receptor class.
-Neither the general biological and pharmacological properties of aGPCR are known, nor have they been utilized yet in biomedicine.
+Neither have the general biological and pharmacological properties of aGPCRs been clarified, nor have they been utilized yet in biomedicine.